-Daniel 1:1-7; Romans 5:1-8
+Look Ahead and Don't Look Back Daniel 1:1-7; Romans 5:1-8

+Six years ago, I shared the top 10 list of New Year's Resolutions

+• When I was exploring those lists again, I discovered that they really had not changed much from then until now

+Top 10 list of NYR from 2015:

+- 10. Spend more time with family

+- 9. Fall in love

+- 8. Help others with their dreams

+- 7. Quit smoking

+- 6. Learn something exciting

+- 5. Stay fit and healthy

+- 4. Enjoy life to the fullest

+- 3. Spend less, save more

+- 2. Get organized

+- 1. Lose weight

+- The first question I would like to ask on this, the first Sunday of 2022 is, are you looking ahead to the opportunities God is going to provide or are you looking back at the times of adversity and difficulty?

+- Most people would feel justified in looking back given what has transpired in 2021

+- o I recently read, "I'm not wishing anyone a Happy New Year until I read the terms and conditions"

+- o Not only were things difficult they are in some ways getting a little worse

+- O Does that give you the reason, the license, to only focus on the negative or is there reason to live, dare I say, in joyful anticipation because of Jesus Christ?

+Daniel is an excellent model for how we should be looking ahead, not back, to this coming year

+READ - Dan 1:1-7

-- Last Sunday we talked about what it means to finish well; closing out 2015 - Next Sunday I want to share with you a teaching on Expectation vs Disappointment and to start to get you prepared for that... - Top 10 list of NYR from 2015: - 10.
-Spend more time with family - 9.
-Fall in love - 8.
-Help others with their dreams - 7.
-Quit smoking - 6.
-Learn something exciting - 5.
-Stay fit and healthy - 4.
-Enjoy life to the fullest - 3.
-Spend less, save more - 2.
-Get organized - 1.
-Lose weight - Next week we will look at what expectations do and how, I believe, how harmful they can be when they are not applied in the right way and in the right places - Question: This morning, the first Sunday of 2016, are you looking ahead to the opportunities God is going to provide or looking back at the times of adversity and difficulty? - Daniel is an excellent model for how we should be looking ahead to this coming year - What do we know of him according to the first chapter of Daniel? - He lived the life of privilege as a part of the nobility of the kingdom - He was tremendously intelligent - Diligent in his work and would certainly have accomplished a great many things as a young man - He was handsome, physically fit, and brilliant in all types of learning - He was not only a teacher's dream but a coach's dream as well - He was in the elite class; related to the king of Judah - He would have been raised in wealth, power, and education - He probably hob-knobbed with the kings and dignitaries of the day - He enjoyed servants who saw to his every wish - With all that he had he would have been a mother-in-law's dream - Yet with all that he had he was a man of character, faith, and humility who refused to compromise and was in every way committed to serving God. - But Daniel, with all that he had going for him, was caught in a land and culture that had forgotten God - God had repeatedly sent prophets to warn the people of Israel against their sin and rebellion; but they refused
+- What do we know of him according to the first seven verses of the first chapter of Daniel? - He lived the life of privilege as a part of the nobility of the kingdom - He was highly intelligent - He was diligent in his work and would certainly have accomplished a great many things as a young man - He was handsome, physically fit, and gifted in all types of learning - He was not only a teacher's dream but a coach's dream as well - He was in the elite class; related to the king of Judah - He would have been raised in wealth, power, and education

+- He probably hob-knobbed with the kings and dignitaries of the day - He enjoyed servants who saw to his every wish - With all that he had he would have been a mother-in-law's dream - Yet with all that he had he was a man of character, faith, and humility who refused to compromise and was in every way committed to serving God.

+But Daniel, with all that he had going for him, was caught in a land and culture that had forgotten God

+- God had repeatedly sent prophets to warn the people of Israel against their sin and rebellion; but they refused to repent and change - And so, in 605 BC God allowed the superpower of the day, the Babylonians under King Nebuchadnezzar, to attack and conquer Jerusalem - When Nebuchadnezzar had completed his conquest, he set up a puppet government under King Jehoiakim - And then, as insurance against any further rebellions, he took most of the royal family captive, Daniel being among them - Daniel was probably around 14 or 15 when captured and would be trained for 3 years

+Here is something important to understand about what Daniel was dealing with